adirkson/SIC-probability/Sphinx-docs/tutorial.rst

    # Evaluate cdf for the forecast distribution at x
    cdf_x_t = beinf.cdf_eval(x,X_t_params,X_t)

-To evaluate the cdf for the calibrated forecast ensemble, it's sligtly more complicated.
+To evaluate the cdf for the calibrated forecast ensemble, it's slightly more complicated.
 This is because we must deal with instances when either the raw forecast was "trusted" or the TAOH was "trusted" (as described above).
 These complications can be accounted for though simply using this :code:`if-else` statement.

 .. code-block:: python